tanrax/bash-folders/README.md

 ![Bash folder brand](assets/social.webp)

-Collection of Bash scripts to execute functionalities in folders, such as optimizing videos, unzipping files, converting images, etc.
+Collection of Bash scripts to execute functionalities in folders, such as:

 - [Video optimizer](#video-optimizer)
 - [Battery hook](#battery-hook)